+Oregano is a herb which is used extensively in Italian and Mediterranean food.
+Although fresh oregano has an appealing taste, it also works very well when dried.
 If you have an excess of fresh oregano, you can dry it by tying the stems together and hanging it in a warm, dry, well-ventilated place.
-Oregano dried at its peak will likely have more flavour than supermarket varieties, which can vary in age.
+Oregano dried at its peak is likely to have more flavour than supermarket varieties, which can vary in age.

 How to Select

-· Oregano can become overpowering and bitter if too much is used on foods with mild flavor.
-Taste as you go.
+• Oregano can become overpowering and bitter if too much is used on foods with a mild flavour.
+So, add little by little.

 • Oregano goes well in just about any tomato dish.
-It also compliments vegetables with dominant flavors such as chili, spaghetti sauce, pizza, zucchini, broccoli, cauliflower.
+It also compliments vegetables with dominant flavours such as chilli, spaghetti sauce, pizza, zucchini, broccoli and cauliflower.

 • When using dried oregano, crush it in the palm of your hand before adding to the food.
-This helps release essential oils and revive flavor.
+This helps release the essential oils and revive flavour.

 How to Store

-• It has also been used in the past to relieve fevers, diarrhea, vomiting, and jaundice.
+• It has also been used in the past to relieve fevers, diarrhoea, vomiting and jaundice.

 • Externally, oregano leaves can be pounded into a paste and used to relieve painful conditions like rheumatism, swelling, itching, aching muscles and sores.